-Kyoto is filled with machiya, historic wooden townhouses, that have been newly updated, and, in many cases, turned into guest rentals.
-One of the standouts is A Day in Khaki, which gets its name, owner Anne explains, because she and her design team are partial to shades of brown.
-A lovely, small shop on the A Day in Khaki site offers smocks, bedding, and minimalist leather slippers, all in the color of choice.
+Kyoto is filled with machiya, historic wooden townhouses that have been newly updated and, in many cases, turned into guest rentals.
+Two standouts are A Day in Khaki, which gets its name, owner Annie explains, from the soothing palette of the city.

 Kyomachiya Hotel is an enclave of 10 restored machiyas located in a tranquil residential area on the west side of Kyoto’s Imperial Palace.
-It has its own restaurant, gallery, garden, and spa, Shiki-Juraku, where guests check in and come for breakfast.
+It has its own restaurant, gallery, garden, and spa where guests check in and come for breakfast.

 Kyo no Ondokoro